danieljprice/splash/docs/advanced.rst

    Second stage in the surface rendering tutorial: after adjusting the rotation angle

 Next, we need to turn the 3D surface rendering on.
-This cannot be done in interactive mode so we need to exit – pressing ‘s’ first to save what we have done so far, then ’q’ to quit interactive mode.
+This cannot be done in interactive mode so we need to exit – pressing ``s`` first to save what we have done so far, then ``q`` to quit interactive mode.
 Then, back at the splash main menu, we type x4 for the :ref:`sec:menu-x`, option 4 which is “3D surface rendering on/off” with prompts appearing as follows: